 Why third-party certification matters

 Certification across a supply chain benefits all parties involved.
-For bottle collectors, factory owners and employees, being part of an audited program means that they operate under ISO quality management standards.
+For bottle collectors, factory owners and employees, being part of an audited programme means that they operate under ISO quality management standards.
 Income is reliable and consistent, while health, safety and environmental regulations are abided by.
 For retailers and brands, incorporating ocean bound plastic into their products which is third-party certified can set them apart from competitors, as green washing and false claims become much more unlikely.
 This is increasingly important for consumers too.
 Through certification, consumers can trust that ocean bound plastic claims made on products and packaging can be validated.
 For OceanCycle, certification is about setting the bar in an unchartered territory of ocean bound plastic.

 “Many companies are beginning to incorporate ocean bound plastics into their products but there is confusion in the marketplace as to what ocean plastic is and whether those recycling efforts are actually having an impact on the addressing the problem.”-Robert Goodwin – OceanCycle

-While preventing ocean plastic pollution at scale is the key objective, OceanCycle certification is what enables the Prevented Ocean Plastic™ program to operate according to a shared set of robust and high-quality standards.
+While preventing ocean plastic pollution at scale is the key objective, OceanCycle certification is what enables the Prevented Ocean Plastic™ programme to operate according to a shared set of robust and high-quality standards.
 As the market for recycled ocean bound plastic grows, it will be increasingly important for both businesses and consumers to be able to distinguish between those who walk the talk, and those who don’t.